Mordal: Automated Pretrained Model Selection for Vision Language Models: Introduction

 We present \textbf{Mordal}, a novel pretrained model selection framework, which automatically and efficiently explores different pretrained model combinations in VLM.
 Mordal builds on our observation that efficiently solving this problem needs jointly considering two optimization directions: (1) minimizing the number of VLM candidates, where each candidate has different pretrained vision encoders and LLMs; and (2) reducing the evaluation time for each candidate.
-Overall, we make the following contributions in this work: \begin{itemize} \item We introduce and define the pretrained model selection problem in the context of VLMs for the first time and demonstrate that off-the-shelf VLMs often do not contain the best pretrained components for a given downstream task. \item We propose Mordal, an efficient pretrained model search framework, to find the best VLM for a given downstream task.
-Mordal clusters VLM candidates by their representation similarities while employing an early stopping mechanism and an observational scaling law to reduce evaluation time. \item We implement Mordal and provide a flexible interface.
-Our extensive evaluations show that Mordal efficiently finds near-optimal VLMs with $8.9\times$--$11.6\times$ less computation time than grid search for a wide range of tasks. \end{itemize}
+Overall, we make the following contributions in this work: \begin{itemize} \item We define the pretrained model selection problem in the context of VLMs and demonstrate that off-the-shelf VLMs often do not contain the best pretrained components for a given downstream task. \item We propose Mordal, an efficient pretrained model search framework, to find the best VLM for a given downstream task.
+Mordal clusters VLM candidates by their representation similarities while employing early stopping and scaling prediction mechanisms to reduce evaluation time. \item Extensive evaluations show that Mordal efficiently finds the best VLMs with $8.9\times$--$11.6\times$ less computation time than grid search.
+It also achieves about 69\% higher weighted Kendall’s $\tau$ on average than the state-of-the-art model selection method across diverse tasks. \end{itemize}